What is the infant microbiome?

 Going through labor even for a short period of time before a C-section may allow the baby to come into contact with maternal microbes that would have otherwise been transferred in vaginal delivery [18].

-If this sounds overwhelming, there are ways to work around the effects of antibiotic use.
+If this sounds overwhelming and you are wondering how to heal a newborn gut after antibiotics, there are ways to work around the effects of antibiotic use.
 For example, studies have found that breastfeeding may help with the recovery of the microbiome after antibiotics

 3. Diet: Diet and feeding patterns during the first years of life can impact the gut microbiome and baby development [1].